hsiaofung/rt/README.md

 npx create-react-app my-app
 ```

-- Delete contents in index.js
+- Delete contents in index.js, and add the contents as below.

 - import app.js